- Default Parameters

 Be warned that, if you set this to

 This is a property used by the clients to find out if a backup has been restored on the server.
-Once a backup is restored run ./occ maintenance:data-fingerprint To set this to a new value.
+Once a backup is restored run sudo -u www-data php occ maintenance:data-fingerprint To set this to a new value.

 Updating/Deleting this value can make connected clients stall until the user has resolved conflicts.

-configuration.
-DO NOT ADD THIS SWITCH TO YOUR CONFIGURATION!
+This entry is just here to show a warning in case somebody copied the sample configuration.
+WARNING: DO NOT ADD THIS SWITCH TO YOUR CONFIGURATION!

 If you, brave person, have read until here be aware that you should not modify ANY settings in this file without reading the documentation.